 Participants will leave with practical and actionable habits and strategies to better their personal mental fitness for life.
 It’s time to hop off autopilot and reboot.
 To pause and dedicate time to take a breath, reclaim yourself and reset for the next chapter of your life.

 All keynotes and workshops are tailored to meet the client’s conference goals and theme.
 Below are sample topic areas; we work with clients to pick 5-10 topics to include in a keynote or workshop.
 Both programs are designed with a strong behaviour change focus, and participants should arrive ready to write, reflect and take action.

-Embrace the mindset: Reflect, learn, grow, let it go.
+- Embrace the mindset: Reflect, learn, grow, and let it go.

 - Adopt the motto: debate ideas, not people.